seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **CASSIUS**
 O, look, Titinius, look, the villains fly!
-Myself have to mine own turn’d enemy:
+Myself have to mine own turn'd enemy:
 This ensign here of mine was turning back;
 I slew the coward, and did take it from him.